 In Summit County, our community generously supports funding of services and supports for adults and children with disabilities through a tax levy.
-Summit DD’s current levy period runs through 2018.
-The tax levy generates funds that Summit DD uses to pay for services along with a variety of other funding streams.
-The availability of those funding streams, such as Medicaid State Plan and Medicaid Waivers, may be different depending on individual circumstances, and our service coordinators will help you identify what resources may be available to you.
+Summit DD’s current levy period runs through 2023.
+Our tax levy generates funds that Summit DD uses to pay for people’s services combined with a variety of other funding streams.
+The availability of those funding streams, such as Medicaid State Plan and Medicaid Waivers, differs depending on individual circumstances.
+Your service coordinator will help you identify which resources may be available to you.

-Many services are funded through Medicaid.
-Waiver programs, which fund most residential services, give a great deal of flexibility to individuals to choose his or her residence and provider.
-A waiver is a way that Medicaid can pay for services to keep you in your home, or a home in the community, so you do not have to move to a long-term care facility or nursing home.
-When Medicaid Waiver funding is available, Summit DD pays for the non-federal match, or approximately 40% of the cost of service and the other 60% is paid for by federal funds.
+Some services are funded through Medicaid.
+These services are typically referred to as Waiver services or Waiver programs.
+Waiver programs, such as residential services, day programs and work or day program transportation, give a great deal of flexibility to individuals to choose their residence and provider.
+A Waiver is a way that Medicaid can pay for services to keep you in your home, or a home in the community, so you do not have to move to a long-term care facility or nursing home.
+When Medicaid Waiver funding is available, Summit DD pays for the non-federal match, or approximately 40% of the cost of service using the tax levy funding.
+The remaining 60% of the Waiver-funded service is paid for by federal funds.

 Services are provided only to those individuals who have been determined to be eligible; and eligibility for Medicaid services and Summit DD Board services may be different.
 While Summit DD determines eligibility for county board services, the Summit County Department of Job and Family Services (DJFS) administers and determines eligibility for Ohio’s Medicaid program.
-Our staff will help you work with DJFS to determine eligibility, and to ensure that Medicaid will pay for the cost of medically necessary services.
+Our Summit DD staff will help you work with DJFS to determine eligibility for Ohio’s Medicaid program, and ensure that Medicaid will pay for the cost of medically-necessary services.

 What is a waiting list?